karelkubicek/karelkubicek.github.io/_posts/2023-02-25-gen-cookies.md

 Using machine translation and multi-lingual models, we support websites in the following languages: Danish, Dutch, English, Finnish, French, German, Italian, Portuguese, Polish, Spanish, and Swedish.

+Below, we show you an example interactive cookie notice.
+All elements in blue dotted boxes contain description of how our ML models would classify them, which is available when you hover your mouse over them.
+You need JS to see the demo.

 <!-- interactive notice -->
 <dev>
 <style type="text/css" scoped>